Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-elements.md

 ```
 {kotlin-runnable="true"}

-## Access JSON element contents
+## Access the contents of JSON elements

 You can access the contents of a JSON element directly through the extension properties of the `JsonElement` API.
-These extension properties cast the element to a specific subtype,
+These extension properties cast the element to a specific subtype
 and throw an `IllegalArgumentException` if the element doesn't have the expected JSON structure.

 The available extension properties are: